Simutrans: Overview and features

-The main goal in Simutrans is to provide an efficient transport system for passengers, mail and goods to be transported to their desired destinations fast and with minimal transfers and at the same time making the company grow avoiding bankruptcy or administration.
+The main goal in Simutrans is to provide an efficient transport system for passengers, mail and goods to be transported to their desired destinations fast and with minimal transfers and at the same time making the company grow avoiding bankruptcy or excess administration.

 Simutrans has a number of factory chains that are interconnected with other chains, for example, a coal mine produces coal for a coal power plant, and an oil rig produces oil for an oil power plant.
 The goods produced by these factories may be distributed to smaller factories or shops, such as gasoline to a gas station, coming from a gas storage facility, which retrieves the gas from an oil refinery, and so on.

 Supplying a factory with electric power will increase the production and allows for fine-tuning the economy.
 Passengers and mail are transported between different cities and tourist attractions, and may use several methods of transportation to reach their destinations.

 The Simutrans executable can run many different paksets, which is a package containing files called paks.
 Paks are files with graphic and data files that Simutrans uses to determine the objects in the game, their resolution, appearance, and behavior.
 Gaming experience is therefore very dependent on the pakset used.

 Simutrans currently features 12 AI players, and has an online capability similar to OpenTTD since version 110.0.
 The terrain in Simutrans is freely-modifiable, and different layers like tunnels and bridges can be stacked, allowing for subways or highways to be constructed.
 It has a day and night cycle, different climates and seasons.
 Nearly all modes of transportation exist in Simutrans.
 At least buses/trucks, trains, and ships are always provided.
 If defined in the pakset, aircraft, monorails and maglevs can also be used.

 Simutrans features an online multiplayer mode.
 Players can join an online game using the in-game server browser.
 Simutrans-Extended also features an online mode, including a long-term semi-persistent online server in which the game world typically lasts over a year before being reset.